vistorian/vistorian.github.io/index.md

 # The Vistorian

-[The Vistorian](http://vistorian.net) is an online tool for interactive exploration of dynamic multivariate and geographic networks. **Interactive exploration means to discover and scrutinize your data through interactive queries and multiple complementary perspectives (visualizations).** The idea of exploratory data analysis (EDA) goes back to the [American statisticiian John Tukey](https://en.wikipedia.org/wiki/John_Tukey).
+[The Vistorian](http://vistorian.net) is an online tool for interactive exploration of dynamic multivariate and geographic networks. **Interactive exploration means to discover and scrutinize your data through interactive queries and multiple complementary perspectives (visualizations).** The idea of exploratory data analysis (EDA) goes back to the [American statistician John Tukey](https://en.wikipedia.org/wiki/John_Tukey).

 ![image](assets/Images/Marie_Boucher_2.png)